Ahmadzadeh920/Apollo-API/Readme.md

 # Django Apollo.io API Integration

 This project is a Django application that integrates with Apollo.io to fetch data related to people using specified parameters with selenium library.
-The application is designed to follow best practices in setting up a Django project, Selenium and utilizes MySQL as the database backend.
+The application is designed to follow best practices in setting up a Django project, Selenium, webdriver, and utilizes MySQL as the database backend.

 ## Project Overview
 -  Set Up a Django Project